 What to expect: unique birds, giant squirrels, snakes, swimming at a waterfall in the jungle

 The Sinharaja Rainforest is located in the southwestern part of Sri Lanka.
-It is a lowland, mostly primary rainforest covering a vast area.
-Its most western point is 100km from Colombo, the capital city of Sri Lanka, and the southern point is around 80km from the ocean.
+It is a lowland, mostly primary rainforest in a vast area.
+Its westernmost point is 100km from Colombo, and its southernmost point is 80km from the ocean.

-There are 4 Main Entrances to the Sinharaja Forest Reserve with accommodation possibilities:
+There are 4 Main Entrances to the Sinharaja Forest Reserve:

 - Weddagala (North-West)